hackergrrl/osm-p2p-import/README.md

 - `osmDir`: path to a directory where the `osm-p2p-db` will be located.
 - `xmlStream`: a readable stream of OSM XML data.
 - `done`: a callback function, receiving an error `err` or `null`.

+### importer.toLevel(db, xmlStream, done)

+Like the above, except operating on a user-specified LevelUP instance, `db`.
+This is useful if you aren't using a filesystem-backed LevelDOWN as your back-end.

 ## XML Formatting